Powerlearnproject/se-day1-assignment-Mugush/README.md

 Quality Assurance: Ensure that the software meets the defined quality standards and user expectations.

 Project Software Developer
 Role: He is the Organizer who keeps the entire project on track.
-He coordinates the efforts of the team, manage resources, and ensure that the project is delivered on time, within budget, and to the agreed-upon scope.
+He coordinates the efforts of the team, manages resources, and ensures that the project is delivered on time, within budget, and within the agreed-upon scope.
 Responsibilities:
 Planning: Develop the project timeline, define milestones, and allocate resources.
 Team Coordination: Communicate with developers, QA engineers, and stakeholders to keep everyone aligned on project goals.